 The role of the council as a source of advice, information and signposting will become more important.
-Our information and advice service will fit seamlessly with our partners including the community and voluntary sector, Children's Services, Public Health and the NHS.
+Our information and advice service will fit seamlessly with our partners including the community and voluntary sector, Children's Services, District Councils, Public Health and the NHS.
+Staff will be well informed and able to assist people to get the information they need.
+People tell us that they want more specialist advice to help them plan ahead.